stanX19/nlp-warm-up/README.md

 A small notebook to warm up/check the NLP environment before running for code in UM's NLP course.

 It preloads common NLP packages, datasets, and models used across the tutorials.

-It also acts as a quick test that your device or Google Colab runtime can run code involved in the NLP course.
+It also contain codes that acts as a quick test to make sure the runtime is ready.

 Time saved in testing: